 Performance and Value

-We provided an integrated solution to the project, including Environmentally Sustainable Design (ESD), mechanical, electrical, fire engineering, hydraulic, lift, communications, security and specialist lighting services.
+We provided an integrated solution to the project, including Environmentally Sustainable Design (ESD), mechanical, electrical, fire engineering, hydraulic, lift, communications and specialist lighting services.

 Our sustainability initiatives included: